winstonjs/winston/README.md

   winston.format.json()
 )
 ```
 where `winston.format.json()` is whatever other formatter you want to use.
+The `colorize` formatter must come before any formatters adding text you wish to color.

 ## Transports